-In general, if a Property Use is not directly related to the worship function and is greater than 25% of the total Gross Floor Area (GFA), then you should break it out.
+In general, if a Property Use is directly related to the worship function or is less than 25% of the total Gross Floor Area (GFA), then you should NOT break it out.

 1. If the Property Use is inherently part of a functioning House of Worship, then do NOT break it out as a separate Property Use.
 Do not break out these Property Uses (regardless of their GFA):